SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises/EXERCISE4/README.md

 The Cloud Foundry Application Runtime service needs to be entitled to the subaccount.
 To achieve this, add the following resource to your Terraform configuration:

-### Step 1: Add the module to the Terraform configuration
+### Step 1: Add the resources to the Terraform configuration for cloudfoundry setup

 First we need to add one more local variable in the `main.tf` file.
 Open the `main.tf` file and add the following code to the `locals` block: